akeneo/pim-api-docs/content/apps/how-to-test-my-app.md

 Now that your App is connected, you can enjoy all the available App features from the Akeneo PIM UI and test that your App works well.

-To access the settings of your connected App on Akeneo PIM, please go to `Apps`, then click on `Manage App`.
+To access the settings of your connected App on Akeneo PIM, please go to `Connected Apps`, then click on `Manage App`.
 You can also open your App from Akeneo PIM UI, to do so, click on `Open app`.

 ![Connected test app on Apps](../img/apps/connected-test-app.png)